Lenin Peak

 Many travel agencies offer several packages to Lenin peak.
 For instance, packages may include transfer from Osh to the Achik-Tash camp, taking care of paperwork for staying in the border zone and several days in the camps for acclimatization.
 The option to go independently is much cheaper, but it has its disadvantages, firstly obviously the lack of an experienced guide who can save your life in case of a dangerous situation.

-In fact we do not recommend anyone to try to reach the peak without experienced company and adequate previous experience in mountaineering!
+In fact we do not recommend anyone to try to reach the peak without adequate previous experience in mountaineering!

 Not Climbing the Lenin Peak